People recover from motorcycle accidents by seeking medical treatment, counseling, and compensation, among other recovery methods.

 For example, shoulder and neck pain could indicate whiplash.
 According to the Mayo Clinic, these symptoms of whiplash can show up days after the accident.
 If left untreated, it could result in chronic neck problems.

 Seeking medical treatment early on can also help if you are thinking of filing an insurance claim or lawsuit to recover compensation for the accident.
-Medical records help to prove that the accident caused your injuries—a major part of showing negligence.
+Medical records help prove that the accident caused your injuries – a major part of showing negligence.
 A motorcycle accident attorney will analyze your medical records and all other evidence you can provide, perhaps initiate an investigation of their own, talk to witnesses and experts, and build a case on your behalf so you can receive the compensatory damages you need and deserve.

 Going to Counseling